Paulmicha/asc/README.md

 asc/test/start.hook.sh
 ```

-This result will differ when more extensions are enabled, added and/or removed.
+This result will differ when extensions are enabled, added and/or removed.

 Additional parameters allow to target specific subjects and/or actions.
 See `asc/utilities/hook.sh` for detailed examples on using the `hook()` function.